richsoni/richsoni-songs/ballad-of-the-condor.md

 'My kung fu is stronger' Shimo heard
 Tracking down the man who said the word
 Got a scent and tipped the FBI
-Condors in the corner of their eye
+Now the Condor is in the Fox's eye

 Fly, like a bird in the sky
 Running from the FBI